m3y54m/Embedded-Engineering-Roadmap/README.md

 ### ✳️ Prototyping Skills

+While hardware design and prototyping are primarily the responsibility of electronic hardware design engineers, embedded software engineers can benefit from a basic understanding of these concepts.
+This knowledge can be instrumental in identifying and resolving hardware-related issues during embedded system debugging.
+By having a grasp of hardware principles, embedded software engineers can effectively pinpoint the root causes of problems, leading to quicker and more efficient troubleshooting.

 #### 🔵 Breadboarding

+Breadboarding is a hands-on approach to prototyping circuits, providing a versatile platform for experimentation and circuit design.
+Embedded systems often utilize breadboards for their ease of use, flexibility, and cost-effectiveness.
+By connecting components on a breadboard, embedded systems developers can quickly test and refine their designs without the need for permanent soldering.
+This allows for rapid iterations and efficient debugging, making breadboarding an invaluable tool for embedded system development.

 - [👶 Everything You Need to Know about Breadboards](https://www.youtube.com/watch?v=mE33WpRWrXs)
 - [👶 How to Use a Breadboard](https://youtu.be/6WReFkfrUIk)